eficode-academy/ca-project/README.md

 It is now time to script your way to deployment.

+> Hint: If you want to run a dockerfile on your server, you can ssh into the server from CircleCI, just like you SSH into the server from your machine.
+For more into, look [here](https://circleci.com/docs/2.0/deployment/#ssh)

 ### Task

-- Create a script that runs the application locally
+- Create a script that runs the application on your server.
 - Augment your script such that you can deploy to multiple targets ( eg. local, staging, production ).
-- If you are more people in the team, try to push your code to one of the other servers, using its private IP.
+- If you are more people in the team, try to push your code to one of the other servers, using its private IP (You can get that by issuing the command `ifconfig` ).

 ## A means to an end